-All survey data from Federal cooperative agreements involving pest surveys will be entered into the National Agriculture Pest Information System (NAPIS) either directly or through the Integrated Survey Information System (ISIS).
-NAPIS is the APHIS-PPQ approved repository for all survey data in the CAPS program.
+All survey data from Federal cooperative agreements involving pest surveys will be entered into the National Agriculture Pest Information System (NAPIS) either directly or through an approved PPQ system (e.g., the Integrated Survey Information System (ISIS)).
+For 2011 NAPIS will continue to be the APHIS-PPQ approved final repository for all survey data in the CAPS program.
+However, also in 2011, some states will use the Integrated Plant Health Information System (IPHIS) on a pilot basis for planning, conducting, and reporting survey data for CAPS surveys.
+Further guidance will be forthcoming in 2010 regarding the use of IPHIS in 2011 and beyond.

 The SPHD, or his/her designee, is responsible for assuring data quality.
 The PSS also reviews the data for quality, and brings discrepancies to the attention of the SSC and/or SPRO and SPHD.
 Additionally, the NCC encourages States to enter data that may not be a part of a funded survey.
 Other activities that result in a pest detection is part of the nature and spirit of the CAPS program.
 In a period of economic austerity, we need to leverage all resources to do more than any one party can accomplish alone.